Park Road Books

 Book club participants will receive 20% off the $16.00 price.

-The Park Road Books Geek Book Club meets in the store the second Tuesday of each month at 7:00 pm.
-Join us on October 14th.
+The Park Road Books Nonfiction Book Club meets in the store the fourth Monday of each month at 6:30 pm.
+This month, join us on February 23rd.

 The SheReads Book Club is a national online fiction book club.

 Founded in September 2009 by MaryBeth Whalen, a NC native,

 they believe a story is the shortest distance to a human heart.